 Our Toolkit is a summary of the research on interventions – things we can do to try and prevent violence from happening.
 It’s based on the best available evidence in our Evidence and Gap Map (a database of over 2,000 studies).

 It doesn’t summarise the research on what causes violence or young people’s experience of violence.
-We’re working to develop a network of peer researchers to make sure youth voice is a core part of the evidence you can draw on.

 It covers 13 approaches to preventing youth crime and violence, giving you information on: